paxelito/SENSOR/README.txt

 * RELEASE NOTES *
 *****************

-2014 - 05 - 05 ver.1.2
+2014 - 05 - 08 ver.1.2
 	- bioenergy year yield has been added
 	- Attractiveness is now based on both the energetic and the physical dimension of the agents.
-	- Source cose has been arranged in folder (a code library has been created)
+	- Source code has been arranged in folder (a code library has been created)
+	- Agents technology awareness is now based on the aptitude risk of the agent.
 	- Several Bugs Fixed

 2014 - 04 - 16 ver.1.1
 	- The technology awareness behavior has been added